The Resilience sculpture over the Blain Gilbertson Family Heritage Pedestrian Bridge in Janesville

 Photo by Teresa Nguyen

-Janesville Area Stories is an exciting new venture aimed at showcasing the fascinating stories of individuals, businesses and non-profits in the Janesville area.
-Our mission is to share the inspiring stories of people who have wonderfully contributed in big and small ways to the history of this great city of Janesville, Wisconsin and the surrounding area.
+Janesville Area Stories' mission is to showcase the fascinating stories of individuals, businesses and non-profits in the Janesville area.
+We work to share the inspiring stories of people who have wonderfully contributed in big and small ways to the history of this great city of Janesville, Wisconsin and the surrounding area.